Closing the Modality Gap Aligns Group-Wise Semantics¶

 Related Work & Insights¶

-- vs. Yaras et al. (2025) fixed-temperature scheme: Fixed temperature partially reduces the gap (to 0.12) but is less effective than the proposed method (0.03), and no theoretical justification is provided for its effectiveness.
+- vs. Yaras et al. (2025) fixed temperature: Fixed temperature partially reduces the gap (0.12) but is less thorough than Ours (0.03) and lacks theoretical grounding.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The insight that the gap harms clustering but not retrieval is the core contribution; the loss design is concise and effective.
+- Novelty: ⭐⭐⭐⭐ The insight that "gap harms clustering but not retrieval" is a core contribution; the loss design is simple yet effective.

-- Experimental Thoroughness: ⭐⭐⭐⭐ Comprehensive validation across 4 datasets, 2/3 modalities, and 4 types of downstream tasks, though large-scale pretraining experiments are absent.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Comprehensive validation across 4 datasets, 2/3 modalities, and 4 downstream tasks, though lacking large-scale pre-training.

-- Writing Quality: ⭐⭐⭐⭐⭐ The narrative flows seamlessly from theory to experiments to visualization, with clear mathematical derivations.
+- Writing Quality: ⭐⭐⭐⭐⭐ Seamless narrative from theory to experiments to visualization; clear mathematical derivation.

-- Value: ⭐⭐⭐⭐ Provides important theoretical and practical tools for understanding and improving multimodal latent spaces.
+- Value: ⭐⭐⭐⭐ Provides significant theoretical and practical tools for understanding and improving multimodal latent spaces.